rezanikfal/Tutorials/Angular-help-DataAccess.md

 ## New Project without Test
 - ng new angular-tour-of-heroes --skip-tests
 ## New Module with routeing
-- ng g m landing-page --routing=true
+- ng g m landing-page --routing
 ##  A Fresh Start:
 - code -r . + Dest.
 Foldeer: `code -r .\udemy-course\`
 ##  Apply style to same components in the parent component but the first one: